compose/app-ws/README.md

 - Show a deployment's current queries
 - It should be live updating

-#### Bug fix: Tables with the same name in different schemas
+#### Feature: Tables with the same name in different schemas

-Customers complained some tables had the same name but were using different schemas.
-Navigating to these tables did not work and threw an error like:
+In PostgreSQL, tables might have the same name but belong to different schemas.

+Navigating to these tables, with the current implementation, does not work and raises an exception like:

 ```
 ERROR: relation "table_name" does not exist